kHarshit/kHarshit.github.io/_posts/2017-12-29-false-positives.md

 ---
 layout: post
-title: "False positives"
+title: "Evaluation metrics for classification and False positives"
 date: 2017-12-29
 categories: [Data Science]
 ---

 A false positive error or **false positive** (false alarm) is a result that indicates a given condition exists when it doesn't.

-The confusion matrix is described as follows:
+You can get the number of false positives from the confusion matrix.
+For a binary classification problem, it is described as follows:

 |            | Predicted = 0       | Predicted = 1      | Total |
 |------------|:-------------------:|:------------------:|:-----:|